Jamal Bhuyan

-Jamal Harris Bhuyan (জামাল হ্যারিস ভূঁইয়া; born 10 April 1990) is a professional footballer who plays as a midfielder for Bangladeshi club Sheikh Russel KC in the Bangladesh Premier League.
+Jamal Haris Bhuyan (জামাল হ্যারিস ভূঁইয়া; born 10 April 1990) is a professional footballer who plays as a midfielder for Bangladesh Football League club Brothers Union.
 Born in Denmark, he captains the Bangladesh national team.

 Early life

-Jamal Bhuyan was born in the Danish town of Glostrup in 1990.
-He grew up in the suburb of Brøndby Nord.
-Bhuyan's parents migrated to Denmark from Bangladesh in the late 60s.
-At the age of 15, Bhuyan began playing for the youth team of Danish club Brøndby IF.
-He scored a goal in an important match against rivals F.C.
-Copenhagen.
+Bhuyan was born in Glostrup, Denmark and grew up in the suburb of Brøndby Nord.
+His parents migrated to Denmark from Bangladesh in the late 1960s.
+At the age of 15, Bhuyan began playing for the youth team of Brøndby IF, scoring against F.C.
+Copenhagen's reserves.
 After the match, the opposition coach met him and offered him a place in the team, which Bhuyan accepted.